dabbler0/random_walk_rnn/README.md

 There's too much data to visualize it all at once, so we can visualize individual predictions interactively instead, using `scripts/server.py` and `scripts/visualize.html`.
 Run `server.py` and browse `http://localhost:8080`.

-## Measuring ghost edges for out-of-domain emissions (TODO cleanup)
+## Measuring ghost edges for out-of-domain emissions

 This last experiment, in which we test the models on out-of-domain data, has several steps.
 First, we need to create a model where we give every possible out-of-domain character in a small number of contexts.
 To do this, we take the small sample from before and add characters to the end of each sentence.
 Code for this is in `scripts/make_extended_sets.py`.

 On `dgx2`, the extended datasets are in:
   - `/raid/lingo/abau/random-walks/testset-{STATES}-{ALPHABET_SIZE}-{RANDOM_SEED}/small_sample_extended`

 We then run extractions and predictions using `models/predict.py` on this extended dataset to see what states the model thinks it goes to.
+The script for this is in `scripts/run_extended_predictions.py`.

 On `dgx2`, these predictions are written to:
   - `/raid/lingo/abau/random-walks/lstm-{STATES}-{ALPHABET_SIZE}-{RANDOM_SEED}-128/extended-annotated.json`.
 It's only done for length-128 trained models.